Create a Simple Modal Window from Scratch with Vanilla JavaScript

 ). - Traps focus inside while open and returns focus on close.

-- Closes with Esc, a close button, or backdrop click.
+- Dismisses with Esc, a close button, or backdrop click.

 - Prevents background interaction (